Dansby Swanson Player Props: Cubs vs. Padres

 Dansby Swanson At The Plate

-- Swanson has an OPS of .801, fueled by an OBP of .368 and a team-best slugging percentage of .433 this season.
+- Swanson leads Chicago with a slugging percentage of .433, fueled by 20 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 52nd, his on-base percentage ranks 26th, and he is 85th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 47th, his on-base percentage ranks 20th, and he is 85th in the league in slugging.

-- In 17 games this year (30.9%), Swanson has picked up an RBI, and in six of those games (10.9%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Swanson has driven in a run in 17 games this season (30.4%), including six games with more than one RBI (10.7%).
+He has also driven in three or more of his team's runs in one contest.

-- In 40.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (10.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.